-Registered by the Charity Commission (Charity number 1194627) our aim is:
+Registered by the Charity Commission (Charity number 1194627) our purpose is:

 To advance the education of the public in the subject of rape as a criminal offence and the attitudes and false beliefs surrounding rape (otherwise known as ‘rape myths’) to reduce the prevalence of rape within society and to support victims of rape.
 To work within the judicial institutions to support efforts to reduce PTSD of a complainant and ensure increases in rape conviction rates are sustained.

 Our vision is a world, in which justice for victims of sexual violence is the norm, not the exception.
 Our mission starts within the UK judiciary.
 We have an advisory board of Barristers who defend and prosecute sexual violence, who have, over the past 18 months, listened closely to concerns raised in the following reports End to end rape review.